 A bigger item for the list is that the top will not close all the way.
 The front edge of the top stops when it’s near the header of the windshield.
 Everything stops working just inches away from completing the cycle.
 This is getting depressing.

 Finally for today, I realize that the weatherstripping around the trunk and, in fact, everywhere on the car, totally sucks.
-There is not a reasonable seal anyway on the vehicle.
+There is not a reasonable seal anywhere on the vehicle.
 A quick internet search shows that weatherstripping is incredibly expensive, when it can even be found.
 Custom molds probably have to be made.
 Grrrr.